dagwud/thewoodlands-help/locations/blacksmith/index.md

   travelers, and this reputation has taken hold.

 Still, he’s a simple man with simple wants.
-He enjoys the heat of a furnace, the smash of steel on steel, and long walks along the Gorge.
+He enjoys the heat of a furnace, the smash of steel on steel, and long walks along [The Gorge](/locations/gorge/index.md).
 He dislikes apprentices and unions, and he’s sworn to keep his shop to himself, even if it means customers sometimes have to wait.

 A resourceful fellow, he can craft just about anything given the right parts, and he has yet to find a weapon so